wandb/docs/docs/guides/integrations/torchtune.md

   log_every_n_steps=5
 ```

 The `WandBLogger` class is a subclass of `MetricLogger` and inherits all of its methods.
 It adds the ability to log metrics to Weights & Biases.
 It also supports any other `kwargs` to pass to the `wandb.init` method.
-For example, you could pass:
+For example, you can pass:

 ```bash
 tune run lora_finetune_single_device --config llama3/8B_lora_single_device \